|The Programmer's Guide To The Transfinite

 |Thursday, 25 January 2018

 You may have heard a rumor that infinity comes in a number of different types.
-Now you can get to the bottom of the theory and the misconceptions with a programmer's view of the transfinite numbers.
+Get to the bottom of the theory and dispel misconceptions surrounding aleph-zero and all that, with a programmer's view of the transfinite numbers.

 Aleph Zero and all that

 There are different orders of infinity.
-The usual infinity, or the smallest infinity if you can cope with this terminology, is usually called Aleph Zero or Aleph null and is written
+The usual infinity, or the smallest infinity if you can cope with this terminology, is usually called aleph-0, (aleph-zero or aleph-null) and is written

-You can guess that, as this is Aleph Zero and not just Alpeh, there are others in the series and Aleph One, Aleph Two and so on are all different orders of infinity, and yes there are, probably, an Aleph Zero of them.
+You can guess that, as this is aleph-zero and not just Aleph, there are others in the series and aleph-1, aleph-2 and so on are all different orders of infinity, and yes there are, probably an aleph-0 of them.

 What is this all about?

 Surely there is just infinity and that's that?